 Ahh, the 60s.
 An iconic decade, emblazoned in society’s collective consciousness.
-An era of mind-boggling scientific advancements, free-spirits and the Summer of Love.
+An era of mind-boggling scientific advancements, massive civil rights victories and free-spirited, hippie counterculture.
 It was a time of, let’s face it, all-around wackiness.
 What better way to revel in nostalgia than by revisiting some quintessential 60s slang?

 Many of the decade’s cultural symbols have become long-lasting fixtures of modern pop culture (will tie-dye ever truly go out of style?) and the hip lingo of that period is certainly no exception.
 From “far out” to “groovy” and 100s of other alternatives for the word “cool,” the speech of the day gently asked the universe to calm down and take a giant chill pill.
 So sit back, “mellow out” and discover our favorite 60s slang — we think you’ll really “dig it!”

 OK, we know it’s the obvious choice, but no list of 60s slang would be complete without this iconic word, so where better place to start?
 You’ve probably heard it ironically flung around by peace-sign-flashing, tie-dye-wearing Halloween partygoers.
 Groovy was the “awesome,” “cool” or “dope” of the decade — a versatile term that has since been immortalized in contemporary pop culture (thanks, Austin Powers).
 By the 90s, however, groovy quickly became passé among the nonconformist and rebellious youth of the day.